COVID-basic-needs/Darcie/README.md

 #### Phone Connection > Speech-To-Text > IBM Watson > Text-To-Speech > Phone Connection

-0. someone calls the Vonage Nexmo number
+0. Someone calls the Vonage Nexmo number
 1. the Nexmo API queries the `/ncco` watson_webhook Cloud Function for further instructions
 2. the App Engine receives the phone call via websocket
 3. the App Engine prompts IBM Watson to start a new conversation session